ayonli/fron/README.md

 *If there are versions for other platforms, they may not include all these types* *or presented in different forms.
-That said, those implementations should be* *look-like the NodeJS version as much as they can and transfer these types to* *platform alternatives instead.*
+That said, those implementations should be* *look-like the NodeJS version as much as they can and translate these types to* *platform alternatives instead.*

-Each of these types produces strings like the following examples:
+Each of these types are translated to strings like the following examples:

 ```javascript
 // Array